-School leaders and educators routinely tell students that schools aren’t democracies, too.
+Its a matter of routine practice in many schools that principals and teachers routinely tell students that schools aren’t democracies.
 That pronouncement alone is terrible.
 It makes student voice, student leadership, and student engagement activities something other than democratic: tokenistic and belittling, some students see through them and are justly cynical or resistant to participating.

 Because of this, the argument that student voice is democracy in action is flawed at its core.
 In my experience working with hundreds of schools across the US and Canada, I’ve found that, relatively speaking, students who are chosen to share their voices in school leadership are generally not representative of the majority of learners.
 They generally have privileges that others don’t, including the academic achievement and fiscal background needed to allow them to participate, and to ensure their successful experience sharing student voice.